getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/doc.md

 The `config` section is the largest and most flexible part.
 It covers storage strategies (SimpleStorage, FileStorage, FolderStorage), custom object and collection classes, list columns, ordering, search, the sidebar menu, permissions, and export.
 Rather than repeat all of it here, see the **[Blueprint Reference](/20/advanced/flex/custom-types/blueprint-reference)** for the exhaustive list of options with examples.

+> [!WARNING]
-!!!
-Permissions deserve special attention.
+> Permissions deserve special attention.
 Since flex-objects 1.4.3, a directory whose blueprint declares no permissions block is denied to every non-super-admin over the REST API.
 If editors need access to your type, you must declare a `config.admin.permissions` block.
 The **[Blueprint Reference](/20/advanced/flex/custom-types/blueprint-reference)** covers exactly how to write one.

 ## Two classic gotchas